 - 46. There is an internal risk control and management function which, under the direct supervision of the Audit Committee, or a special commission set up by the Board, exercised by an internal unit or department of the Company which will be granted the following functions: - a.
-Ensure the correct functioning of its risk control and management systems, and in particular, to correctly identify, manage, and quantify all the important risks affecting the Company.

-b. p.
-Participate actively in the preparation of risk management strategy, as well as the processes for making important decisions regarding its handling. c. c.
+Ensure the correct functioning of its risk control and management systems, and in particular, to correctly identify, manage, and quantify all the important risks affecting the Company. - b.
+Participate actively in the preparation of risk management strategy, as well as the processes for making important decisions regarding its handling. - c.
 Oversee the risk control and management systems sufficiently within the framework of the policies defined by the Board of Directors.
-Complies Partially complies Explain 47.

 47. The members of the Appointments and remuneration committees (or each committee, if separated) must be designated based on their knowledge, experience, and skills, which should be appropriate to the role they are expected to fulfill; the majority of the members must be independent directors.
-Complies Partially complies □ Explain □ 48.
-Large cap companies must have separate Appointment and Remuneration Committees.